Bio

 After receiving her Master’s degree in music therapy from New York University in 2006, Audrey worked as a music therapist with a neurologically impaired population at the Institute for Music and Neurologic Function, with a geriatric dementia population at the Hebrew Home at Riverdale, and for 13 years she was a Senior Creative Arts Therapist at Mount Sinai West (formerly Roosevelt) Hospital’s inpatient psychiatric unit.

-She received her certification as an Analytical Music Therapy (AMT) practitioner from Benedikte Scheiby’s institute in 2011, and she is a founding member and current preisdent of the International Association of Analytical Music Therapy.
+She received her certification as an Analytical Music Therapy (AMT) practitioner from Benedikte Scheiby’s institute in 2011, and she is a founding member and current president of the International Association of Analytical Music Therapy.
 She maintains a private music therapy and psychotherapy practice in New York City, and she is a trainer and supervisor of Analytical Music Therapy students at Molloy University’s AMT certification program.
 She is currently a psychoanalytic candidate at the Institute for Contemporary Psychotherapy.